15 Best Cheap Places to Travel in May

 Beaches top the list of the reasons why tourists visit this magnificent part of the Yucatan Peninsula - and for good reason.
 They've got wide swaths of sparkling, sugary sand; gentle surf; and ocean water in every shade of blue you could imagine.
 You'll likely have access to a pristine beach directly from your resort.

-But don't get too caught up with the relaxing side of this destination.
-Cancun also has some spectacular archeological sites that are worth a day trip or two.
+But don't get too caught up with the relaxing side of this cheap place to travel in May; Cancun also has some spectacular archeological sites that are worth a day trip or two.
 Chichén Itzá, a three-hour drive from Cancun's resort area, is one of the biggest and best-restored archeological sites in all of Mexico.
 The 1,000-year-old Mayan attraction has received designation as a UNESCO World Heritage Site and is home to the famous El Castillo pyramid.

 For more Mayan ruins, book a trip to El Rey.
 The archeological site contains dozens of buildings and tombs that date back to AD 900.
 Look out for the resident iguanas that sunbathe on the structures.